TangibleInc/now/readme.md

 # @tangible/now

-Standalone command-line tool for running local WordPress sites
+> Standalone command-line tool for running local WordPress sites

+This is a fork of [`wp-now`](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now).

+## Changes

+- [x] Add option `--silence` to stop log messages to console, for example during tests
+- [x] Add option `--open` to optionally open the site in a browser (previously by default)
+- [x] Package standalone executable binary for Linux/macOS/Windows

+  Currently using `@yao-pkg/pkg` which only supports CommonJS, not ES Modules.

+- [ ] Load compatible configuration from `.wp-env.json` and `.wp-env.override.json`
+  - [ ] Port
+  - [ ] Mappings: Mount directories from local file system, such as vendor plugins

 ## How it started

-This is a fork of [`wp-now`](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now).

 ### Cloning a subdirectory of a monorepo into its own repository